Best Crates For 50 Lb Dogs: Top Picks

 Strength

-• Quick tool-free assembly
+• Quick tool-free setup

 Weakness

-• Single door limits placement options
+• Single door limits access options

-• Not suited for escape-prone dogs
+• Not for extreme escape artists

 Best for Compact Storage